sguox002/leetcode/leetcode-all.md

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.

+<<-485	Max Consecutive Ones    		53.5%	Easy	->>
+<<-487	Max Consecutive Ones II    		47.9%	Medium
+you can flip 0 to 1 at most once. find the longest window of all 1. sliding window: record previous previous 0 position and update the length.
+->>

 <<-904	Fruit Into Baskets    		42.7%	Medium
 you have two baskests, each basket holds one type of fruit.
 You start at any index of the array. if you cannot choose, stop. each tree you can pick one fruit. return max amount of fruits